puppetlabs/puppetlabs-apache/README.md

     }
 ~~~

-*Note:* The `apache::vhost` define's default `[priority](#defines-apachevhost)` value is 15.
+*Note:* The `apache::vhost` define creates virtual hosts with a default `[priority](#defines-apachevhost)` of 15.
 If nothing matches this priority, or if you pass a higher priority value than the default and no names match anything else, Apache prioritizes them in alphabetical order. <!-- What is going on here?
-Should this be "if multiple vhosts have the same priority, Puppet (or Apache?) prioritizes them in alphabetical order"? -->
+Should this be "if you declare multiple virtual hosts with the same priority, or don't apply a priority to any virtual hosts, Puppet (or Apache?) prioritizes them in alphabetical order"? -->

 To configure user and group ownership for `docroot`, use the `[docroot_owner](#docroot_owner)` and `[docroot_group](#docroot_group)` parameters: